 In 2014, WDVA and the Wisconsin Department of Health Services partnered together after receiving a SAMHSA grant to create the initial VORP program that covered the northern 49 counties of Wisconsin.
 The program initially focused on rural at-risk and homeless Veterans with mental health and substance abuse problems.

 Upon expiration of the grant, WDVA worked tirelessly to expand the VORP program to include all 72 counties, open up eligibility, and have a more stable funding source.
-On April 16, 2018, Governor Scott Walker signed into law the VORP legislation that expanded the program to all of Wisconsin, included National Guard and Reserve servicemembers in eligibility, and became fully funded by the state.
+On April 16, 2018, the VORP expanded to serve all of Wisconsin, included National Guard and Reserve servicemembers in eligibility, and became fully funded by the state.
+In the first 10 months of the expanded program, over 500 veterans have been helped.

 VORP staff work with community providers and professionals to provide assistance and connection to: